Do you love dogs? Do you want to make money out of your passion for dogs? Are you interested in starting a dog breeding business from home?

 So get started, you need to study the market for that breed.
 How much is it in the market?
 Who is purchasing them?
 How popular and important is it compared to other breeds? etc. Who are your customers?
 Who are your competitors?
 How resistant are your breeds to diseases and climate conditions in your area?
 Can your chosen breed be sourced locally or would you have to import them?
 These are examples of some of the questions you must find answers to.

 The next step is to have your finances prepared.
 Get enough capital not only for buying one or two dogs, but most essentially, a budget for the dog food, veterinary care, vaccines, etc. Also consider the expenses that you will encounter during registration of your dog, your business name and marketing.
+This is where the need for a dog breeding business plan comes into play.

 What could be your potential income from breeding dogs?
 Now it is difficult to give specific amounts but you can do some moderate projections and estimate.
 When you sell puppies, you can recover your expenses of buying and caring with three or four puppies but this estimate is based on the breed.
 If you have a rare color or a champion breed, selling one or two puppies can fetch you good profits.